SMRP Login: Collect Patient Healthcare Information (myhdw.moh.gov.my)

 To register for SMRP access, users must complete the MyHDW – SMRP – PRIS User Registration Form.
 This form requires personal information, such as the user’s full name, email address, and contact details, as well as details about their role and the healthcare facility they are associated with.

 The form must be approved by the user’s supervisor or head of department before it is submitted to the Pusat Informatik Kesihatan (PIK) for processing.
 Once approved, the user will receive an activation email to set up their account.
+Below is the guide to register SMRP:

 How to Activate Your SMRP Account for the First Time?

 First-time users must activate their SMRP account before they can log in.
 After registering, users will receive an activation email from MyHDW Support @ MIMOS in their official email inbox.
 This email will contain a link to activate the account.
 Users should click the link and follow the on-screen instructions to complete the activation process.
+If the activation email is not received, users should check their spam folder or contact the MIMOS Helpdesk for assistance.
+Below is the step-by-step guide to active SMRP account:

 What Are the Common Issues During SMRP Login?